System calls

 Syscall: send_message

-Send a message, consisting of a number of bytes and optionally a number of handles, down a Channel
+Send a message, consisting of a number of bytes and optionally a number of handles, down a Channel.

-All the handles are removed from the sending Task
+All the handles are removed from the sending Task and added to the receiving Task.

 A maximum of 4 handles can be transferred by each message.
 The maximum number of bytes is currently 4096.